com-480-data-visualization/team-rhj/README.md

 ### Tools

-Here are the tools we used and we will use for our data and for the visualization.
+Here are the tools we used and we will use for our data and for the visualizations.

 **Data Analysis**:
   - Python